Extracting a Knowledge Base of COVID-19 Events from Social Media

-\item\textbf{Slot Filling.} In this second step, we ask questions to collect factual information and user's opinions for filling our designated slots (Table \ref{tb:questions}).
-We provide the annotators with a list of candidate answers, which include all noun chunks and name entities extracted by a Twitter tagging tool \citep{ritter-etal-2011-named}.
-We also combine noun chunks if they are adjacent or separated by a preposition phrase.\footnote{We notice in some cases our provided chunks are not perfect and may include some extra words.
-We provide explicit guidelines for annotators stating that an option should only be chosen when it contains no more than two extra words.} We include ``author of the tweet" as an additional option for \textit{who} questions and ``near author of tweet" for \textit{where} questions.
-For each tweet, annotators have an average of 10 to 11 possible answers to choose from, and are allowed to choose more than one answers for \textit{WH}-questions.
-We also collect Wikipedia links for public figures involved in the events. \end{enumerate} \textbf{Inter-annotator Agreement.} During annotation, we track crowd workers' performances by comparing their annotations with the majority votes and remove workers whose F1 scores fall below 0.65.
-In addition, we independently annotated 100 tweets (20 tweets for each event) and compared them with the majority votes of crowdsourcing workers.
-We observe an average of 0.76 Cohen's Kappa \cite{doi:10.1162_coli.07-034-R2} for specific-event questions and an average F1 score of 0.74 for slot-filling.
+\newparagraph{Part 2: Slot Filling.} In the second step, we ask a set of pre-defined questions specifically designed for each event type, as listed in Table \ref{tb:questions}.
+The annotators are provided with candidate answers, which include all noun phrases and named entities extracted by a Twitter-specific NLP tool \citep{ritter-etal-2011-named},\footnote{ \url{github.com/aritter/twitter_nlp}} in a drop-down list.
+We also combine noun phrases if they are adjacent or separated by a preposition.\footnote{We notice in some cases these noun phrases are not perfect and may include extra words.
+Annotators are instructed that a candidate answer should only be chosen when it contains no more than three extra words.} We include \textit{author of the tweet} as an additional option for the WHO questions.\footnote{These annotations are used to develop classifiers that can detect and remove instances where users publicly report information about themselves.} For each tweet, annotators have an average of 10 to 11 possible answers to choose from, and are allowed to choose more than one answer for WH-questions.